-New Year Resolutions and goals: It is that time of the year when everybody is obsessed with redesigning their lives.
-I have been inundated with articles, emails and posts, promising a better you, your best year ever, and so the list goes on.
+New Year Resolutions and goals: January is that time of the year when everybody is obsessed with redesigning their lives.
+I don’t know about you, but I have been inundated with articles, emails and posts, promising a better you, your best year ever, and so the list goes on.
 How are you doing with your New Year goals?
-If you are like most people, 92% in fact, you have fallen off the rails already, or maybe you didn’t even start.
+If you are like most people, 92% in fact, you have fallen off the rails by February, or maybe you didn’t even start.
 One of my favorite memes is the one that says “I can’t believe it’s been a year since I didn’t become a better person.”

 I Don’t Do Resolutions